syuhada27/text-based-emotion-tracker-bi-lstm/README.md

 This project was developed as part of my Final Year Project for the Bachelor of Computer Science (Artificial Intelligence) at Universiti Teknikal Malaysia Melaka (UTeM).
 The system aims to help individuals monitor and track their emotions based on the text they input into a web-based application.

-> ⚠️ **Note**: The original source code is not included in this repository due to loss of code source.
-SSSSSSIINNNNNNNNIIIII
+> ⚠️ **Note**: The original source code is not included in this repository due to file loss.
 > This repo contains documentation, screenshots, and the full technical report.

 ## 📌 Objective